alterNERDtive/VoiceAttack-profiles/docs/EliteAttack.md

 ### System Scan Complete

-Lists you all bodies EDDI considers worth mapping in the current system.
+Lists all bodies EDDI considers worth mapping in the current system.

 ### Undocked